 The government-wide statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 This generally includes the reclassification or elimination of internal activity (between or within funds).
 Reimbursements are reported as reductions to expenses.
-Revenues are recorded when a liability is incurred, regardless of the timing of the related cash flows.
+Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.
 Property tax revenues are recognized in the year for which they are levied, while grants are recognized when grantor eligibility requirements are met.